2019 • 06 • 25

 During the re-opening of Boracay last October 26, 2018, the government made a separate entrance for tourists and workers.
 This move was made to keep count of the people entering the island on that day.

-Whether you’re coming from Caticlan or Kalibo Airport, you have to take a boat or ferry in Caticlan Jetty Port to enter the island.
+Whether you’re coming from Caticlan or Kalibo Airport, you have to take a boat or ferry at Caticlan Jetty Port to enter the island.

 - From Kalibo Airport, ride a bus or van to Caticlan Jetty Port.
 Fare: P200.
 If you’re traveling with your family or friends, you may consider renting a private van.
 The price for a one-way trip is P1,900 or P190 per person (10 pax).